thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 /*--------- END --------*/
 </style>

+With the main character: vectors.
 Let's actually see them.
 Here is a bunch of vectors.

 <center class='js'>
 <svg width="300" height="250" id="svg_point_cloud"></svg>